yig/graphics101-imageprocessing/README.md

 or you can use the `cpack` command from inside your build directory.
 If you create the zip file manually, do not include your `build` directory.
 It is large and unnecessary.
+Include your autograder output folder in the zip file.
-Do not include your output images or the `examples` directory, either.
+(Do not include other output images or the `examples` directory.
-They take up a lot of space and the grader will regenerate them.
+They take up a lot of space.
+What's needed is included in the autograder folder.)
 Upload your solution to Blackboard before the deadline.

 * **THIS IS AN INDIVIDUAL, NOT A GROUP ASSIGNMENT.
 That means all code